EuroTeQ Collider winter semester 22/23

 What was the waste challenge?

-The “three R’s” of solid waste management which involves reduce, reuse, and recycle are critical in recent times to conserve the natural resources and the environment, thus, a reduction of solid waste at source and the avoidance of waste generation.
-Our challenge which was facilitated by STABL Energy primarily involves the reuse of Electric Vehicle (EV) batteries to bridge the gap between the demand and supply of second life battery users and EV car manufactures.
+The “three R’s” of solid waste management, which involve reduce, reuse, and recycle, are critical in recent times to conserve natural resources and the environment; thus, reducing solid waste at the source and avoiding waste generation.
+Our challenge, facilitated by STABL Energy, primarily involves the reuse of Electric Vehicle (EV) batteries to bridge the gap between the demand and supply of second-life battery users and EV car manufacturers.

-REBATT is a sustainable initiative that seeks to find further purpose for end-of-life batteries by using a virtual market to connect individuals who have no use for their batteries and manufacturing companies who wish to recycle their EV batteries.
+REBATT is a sustainable initiative that seeks to find further purpose for end-of-life batteries by utilizing a virtual market to connect individuals who have no use for their batteries with manufacturing companies that wish to recycle their EV batteries.
 Our goal was to find another use for end-of-life EV batteries.

-It is estimated that, by 2030, over 2 million tonnes of EV batteries will come to their end life.
-The need to therefore find another purpose or use for the 20% of power capacity in these batteries are of importance in recent times.
-After the useful first life the EV batteries, manufacturers of these batteries have options of recycling, disposing or using them.
-The latter which current studies suggests, reduces the virgin natural resources used in manufacturing hence a reduction in the amount of battery waste produced.
+It is estimated that by 2030, over 2 million tonnes of EV batteries will reach the end of their life.
+The need to find an alternative purpose or use for the 20% of power capacity in these batteries is of importance in recent times.
+After the useful life of the EV batteries, manufacturers have options for recycling, disposing of, or reusing them.
+The latter, which current studies suggest, reduces the virgin natural resources used in manufacturing, thereby reducing the amount of battery waste produced.

-As a virtual platform, we aim to provide quality checks, which principally involves the monitoring of the battery cells, pack charging as well as ensuring the safety of the batteries.
-Further, logistic companies with knowledge and expertise will be outsourced to collect, handle, and temporarily store the end-of-life EV batteries before they are sent to customers for second life use.
-Additionally, fully used second life EV batteries will be collected by from the second life user which will then be transported back to the manufacturer.
+As a virtual platform, we aim to provide quality checks, which primarily involve monitoring the battery cells, pack charging, and ensuring the safety of the batteries.
+Furthermore, logistics companies with the necessary knowledge and expertise will be outsourced to collect, handle, and temporarily store end-of-life EV batteries before they are sent to customers for reuse.
+Additionally, thoroughly used second-life EV batteries will be collected by the second-life user and then transported back to the manufacturer for reuse.

 EuroTeQaThon: November 23 - 25, 2022

 The EuroTeQaThon is the highlight of the EuroTeQ Collider and concludes the project weeks of the challenge-based teaching format in an international event of all six partner universities.
-TUM was host of the second EuroTeQaThon, thus the winning teams of the five partner universities from Paris, Eindhoven, Tallinn, Prague and Copenhagen came to Munich.
-The aim of the joint event on a European level is to promote the exchange between students from different universities, to further develop concepts and to compete in an international context.
+TUM was the host of the second EuroTeQaThon, and thus the winning teams from the five partner universities in Paris, Eindhoven, Tallinn, Prague, and Copenhagen came to Munich.
+The aim of the joint event at the European level is to promote exchange between students from different universities, further develop concepts, and compete in an international context.

-You can watch the stream of the grand finale on Friday, November 25, including the presentations of projects, the final ceremony and overall winner announcement.
+You can watch the stream of the grand finale on Friday, November 25, which includes the presentations of projects, the final ceremony, and the announcement of the overall winner.

 These were the Challenges in the WS 22/23